 - Click on "Send Trainng Plan to Participant."

 - All host forms and documents must be completed and each phase must be signed by the phase supervisor before the Training Plan can be sent to the participant.

 - This will notify the participant that the training plan is ready for review and will prompt them to sign the Participant Agreement and submit to InterExchange.

 - Once the participant signs the agreement and submits a complete application, InterExchange will begin the review.

-- If you need to make adjustments to phases after signing, please contact InterExchange.
+- If you need to make adjustments to phases after submission, please contact InterExchange.

-- If we approve the training plan and overall program, you will be able to download a copy of the fully executed training plan from your online application at that time.
+- If we approve the training plan and overall program, you will be able to download a copy of the fully executed training plan from your online application.